County of Santa Barbara

 business licensing;

-whether to reopen the retail application process for the Toro Canyon/Summerland
+to reopen the retail application process for the Toro Canyon/Summerland Community Plan Area;

-result in direct or indirect changes to the environment and therefore are not a “project” as
+direct or indirect changes to the environment and therefore are not a “project” as defined for the

-defined for the purposes of the California Environmental Quality Act (CEQA) under State
+purposes of the California Environmental Quality Act (CEQA) under State CEQA Guidelines

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY